 - Blisters inside the mouth and in genital sites are uncommon.

 Some patients have a diagnosis of bullous pemphigoid made despite not having any bullae (non-bullous pemphigoid).
-This can affect any body site.
+This can affect any site on the body.

 Bullous pemphigoid can be a serious disease, particularly when widespread or resistant to treatment.
 Morbidity and mortality result from:

-- Bacterial staphylococcal and/or streptococcal skin infection and sepsis
+- Bacterial staphylococcal and streptococcal skin infection, and sepsis

 - Complications of treatment